craigahobbs/hobbs-family-cookbook/recipes/ClinkerdaggerBurntCreme.md

 low speed, slowly pour in the hot cream.
 Stir in the vanilla.
 Pour the mixture equally into custard cups.
 Place the custard cups in a large baking pan and carefully fill the pan with 1/2" boiling water.
 Bake in a 350 degree oven for 45 minutes.
 Remove the custard cups from the water bath and refrigerate for 2 hours.
-Sprinkle the top of each custard with sugar and broil until the sugar toping bubbles and is medium brown in color.
+Sprinkle the top of each custard with sugar and broil or use a butane torch until the sugar topping bubbles and is medium brown in color.
 Refrigerate until serving.